jwhitham/pico-wifi-settings/doc/SETTINGS_FILE.md

  - `bssid<N>` should be specified as
    a `:`-separated lower-case MAC address, e.g. `01:23:45:67:89:ab`.
-BSSIDs are not normally required and should only be used if you have a special requirement e.g. a "hidden" hotspot without am SSID name.
+BSSIDs are not normally required and should only be used if you have a special requirement e.g. a "hidden" hotspot without an SSID name.
  - If the DHCP server on your LAN also acts as DNS, then the hostname specified with `name=` can be used with the `--address` option of remote\_picotool: this can be faster than searching for a board, and easier than using an IP address.